ag48665/network-traffic-analysis/README.md

 ![DNS Flags](screenshots/12_dns_flags.png)

 ---

+## Key Findings

+The analysis confirmed normal DNS communication between the local workstation and the Cloudflare public DNS resolver.

+No suspicious traffic, protocol anomalies, or unexpected communication patterns were identified during the capture.

+The captured traffic demonstrates the complete DNS resolution process, including query generation, response processing, endpoint communication, and protocol encapsulation across the Ethernet, IPv4, UDP, and DNS layers.

+---

 ## MITRE ATT&CK Relevance

 Although this project analyzes legitimate DNS traffic, the same analysis techniques are commonly used to investigate: